Connector

 )

-The following is a list of properties that can be set when constructing a `Connection
+Below is a list of properties that can be set when constructing a Connection.

-socketOptions List[SocketOption] Specifies socket options for TCP/UDP sockets.
+socketOptions Specify socket options for TCP/UDP sockets (default: defaultSocketOptions)

 }